JonasHiltl/Hyperledger-Fabric-2.2.1-starter-kit/web-app/application/README.md

-# Create your API client in this folder
+# Create your API client in this folder.